 They are all valid questions, and the kind we want decision-makers, teachers, and families to ask.
 By engaging in meaningful conversations about how learners spend their classroom time and what tools are chosen to support them, we make it more likely that students and educators will succeed.

-But the people who can really speak to what i-Ready does or doesn’t do, and whether it’s effective, equitable, or indeed “dangerous,” are those on the front lines: the educators working with students day after day.
-They plan instruction, manage their classrooms—online and offline—and respond to student needs based on their familiarity with each student and their deep knowledge of instructional best practices.
-We are excited when the tools and data from the i-Ready test can assist them in this crucial work.
+But the people who can really speak to what i-Ready does or doesn’t do and whether it’s effective, equitable, or indeed “dangerous” are those of you on the front lines: the educators working with students day after day.
+You plan instruction, manage your classrooms, and respond to student needs based on your familiarity with each student and your deep knowledge of instructional best practices.
+We are privileged to assist you in this crucial work with the tools and data from the i-Ready test.

-Here are some testimonials from real classroom teachers and district leaders about the impact that i-Ready Diagnostic and i-Ready Mathematics and Reading instruction had on their classrooms.
+Here are some testimonials from real classroom teachers and district leaders about the impact that i-Ready Diagnostic and i-Ready Mathematics and Reading instruction had in their classrooms.
 They also discuss how schools and districts use data to tailor instruction to the needs of students and ensure equitable learning opportunities.

 What I love about i-Ready is how the Diagnostic data always begins with what students CAN do.
 Do you realize how powerful that is?
 When you have a child standing in front of you wanting to know how they did, a child who already knows they’re low and who probably thinks they’re ‘stupid,’ can you imagine how amazing it is for them to hear something positive about themselves?
 Now, can you put yourself in the place of their parents, who have probably heard nothing but negatives and who just want their child to be successful?
-To be able to hear what their child CAN do is an incredible thing and allowing teachers to tap into i-Ready’s robust and informative Diagnostic data give both parents and teachers more opportunities to have these kinds of moments.
+To be able to hear what their child CAN do is an incredible thing and allowing teachers to tap into i-Ready’s robust and informative Diagnostic data gives both parents and teachers more opportunities to have these kinds of moments.

-—Meghan Mayer, Middle School English teacher at Brookside Middle School, Sarasota, FL
+—Meghan Mayer, Middle School English Teacher, Brookside Middle School, Sarasota, FL